benjamin-chavez/audioarchive/README.md

     - Reorganize the `My Accounts` section.
     - Add screen to display all orders

+ - Product
- - Product Show Page
+    - Show Page
         - Should pull all data from actual product
         - Remove the Download Button unless user already purchased product
         - Add `Edit` button if user is the product Seller
+    - Index Page
+        - Stream in data

  - User Dashboard
     - Add screen to display all purchases/downloads